I bet everyone enjoys treating himself to a dose of the best Ed Zunda BMX videos now and again.

 This one is definitely very well-rounded, making it pleasant to watch all the way through.

-There’s even a tabletop air clip in here on a dirt quarterpipe, even though the whole video is focused on street and park riding.
+There’s even a tabletop air clip on a dirt quarterpipe, even though the whole video focuses on street and park riding.